Global Optimization with Parametric Function Approximation: Introduction

 This problem is well-motivated by many real-world applications.
 For example, the accuracy of a trained neural network on a validation set is complex non-convex function of a set of hyper-parameters (e.g., learning rate, momentum, weight decay, dropout, depth, width, choice of activation functions ...) that one needs to maximize \citep{kandasamy2020tuning}.
 Also in material design, researchers want to synthesize ceramic materials, e.g., titanium dioxide ($\mathrm{TiO}_2$) thin films, using microwave radiation \citep{nakamura2017design} where the film property is a non-convex function of parameters including temperature, solution concentration, pressure, and processing time.
 Efficiently solving such non-convex optimization problems could significantly reduce energy cost.

 We assume having access to only noisy function evaluations, i.e., at round $t$, we select a point $x_t$ and receive a noisy function value $y_t$,

 where $\eta_t$ for $t=1,...,T$ are \emph{independent}, \emph{zero-mean}, $\sigma$-\emph{sub-Gaussian} noise.
-This is known as the \emph{noisy zeroth-order oracle} setting in the optimization literature.
-Let $f^*$ be the optimal function value.
-The typical goal of global optimization with a zeroth-order oracle is to identify a solution $\hat{x}$ such that $f^* - \E[f(\hat{x})] \leq \epsilon$ using the smallest number of oracle calls where $\epsilon$ is the target error.
+This is known as the \emph{noisy zeroth-order oracle} setting in optimization literature.
+Let $f^*$ be the optimal function value, following the tradition of Bayesian optimization (see e.g., \citet{frazier2018tutorial} for a review), throughout this paper, we use \emph{cumulative regret} as the evaluation criterion, defined as

-We will in fact solve a more challenging problem that minimizes the \emph{cumulative regret}.
-At round $T$, the cumulative regret is defined as